 White background banner.
 Purple Text saying Print It Yourself Difficulty.
 Dark grey text saying Normal

-Raw Build
+Raw Build Information

-All components are printed in PLA on an FDM Printer and when fully assembled, the approximate specifications are as follows:
+All components are printed in PLA on an FDM Printer

 Complete raw build kit.